Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: MCMC ANALYSIS

-Here, in addition to the six free parameters of the standard minimum model, i.e. $(\Omega_b,\Omega_{DM},10\theta_{\rm MC},\ln 10^{10}A_s,n_s,\tau_{\rm reio})$, the viscous dark matter models introduced in the previous section include at most $(\xi, n, m)$ in the M4 model.
-Model M1 has one parameter and models M2 and M3 has two parameters.
-The convergence of chains for each parameter is measured by the Gelman-Rubin criterion and one can obtain acceptable $ R-1 $ values (i.e. below 0.01 for every parameter) with an iterative strategy~\citep{Gelman:1992zz}.
-In Table~\ref{best}, we report the best and the mean values and 68\%CL intervals for main parameters including the total matter density parameter ($\Omega_m=\Omega_B+\Omega_{DM}$), the present-day expansion rate of the Universe or the Hubble constant, $H_0$ and $S_8=\sigma_8\sqrt{\Omega_m/0.3}$ in different scenarios.
-We also show posterior distributions (1$\sigma$ and 2$\sigma$ intervals) as dark and light shaded contours, respectively in Figure~\ref{figcon}.
-Some points in the Figure~\ref{figcon} need to be stressed.
-First, we can see that the decrease of $ H_0 $ values is associated with the increase of $ \Omega_m $ values and vice versa in both viscous and cold dark matter scenarios but the behavior of $\Omega_m-S_8$ and $H_0-S_8$ in two scenarios are different.
+As a comparison, we performed a similar MCMC scan for the CDM model, also based on the same likelihood.
+Here, in addition to the six free parameters of the standard minimum model, i.e. $(\Omega_b,\Omega_{DM},100\theta_{\rm MC},\ln 10^{10}A_s,n_s,\tau_{{}_{\rm reio}})$, the viscous dark matter models introduced in the previous section include at most $(\xi, n, m)$ in the M4 model.
+Model M1 has one parameter and models M2 and M3 have two parameters.
+The convergence of chains for each parameter is measured by the Gelman-Rubin criterion and one can obtain acceptable $ R-1 $ values (i.e. below 0.01 for every parameter) with an iterative strategy~\citep{Gelman:1992zz} and the average acceptance rate is around 0.2.\\ In Table~\ref{tab:best}, we report the best and the mean values and 68\% CL intervals for main parameters including the total matter density parameter ($\Omega_m=\Omega_B+\Omega_{DM}$), the present-day expansion rate of the Universe or the Hubble constant, $H_0$, and $S_8=\sigma_8\sqrt{\Omega_m/0.3}$ in different scenarios for two MCMC analyzes.
+We also show posterior distributions (1$\sigma$ and 2$\sigma$ intervals) as dark and light shaded contours for MCMC analysis in Figure~\ref{fig1}.
+Some points in this plot need to be stressed.
+First, we can see that the decrease in $ H_0 $ values is associated with the increase of $ \Omega_m $ values and vice versa, in both viscous and cold dark matter scenarios, but the behavior of $\Omega_m-S_8$ and $H_0-S_8$ in two scenarios are different.
 Second, it seems that assuming viscosity improves the $ S_8 $ tension for the viscous dark matter scenario.
-We will discuss this further in section~\ref{sec:s8}.\\ Next, to check whether the fit is good or not, and also to choose the best and most compatible model with the observational data, we use the simplest method that is usually used in cosmology, which is called the least squares method, $\chi^2_{\rm min}$.
-In this case, the model with smaller $\chi^2_{\rm min}$ is taken to be a better fit to the data~\citep{Davari:2021mge}.
-Comparing different viscous models, we note that models M2, M3 and M4 do better than CDM and even M1 scenario where the viscosity parameter was assumed to be constant.
-The difference between $\chi^2_{\rm min}$ of the M4 model and the CDM model is 4.47.
-However one should keep in mind that the model with the lowest $\chi^2_{\rm min}$ is not necessarily the best model because since adding more flexibility with extra parameters will normally lead to a lower $\chi^2$.
-That means that a poorly parameterized model should be penalized.
-In this work, M1 model has one parameter, M2 and M3 have two parameters and M4 has three parameters more than CDM scenario.
-In order to deal with model selection a standard approach is to compute the Akaike Information Criterion (AIC),
+We will discuss this further in section~\ref{sec:s8}.\\